outragedpinkracoon/vim_notes/cheatsheet.md

 SPC w l - move to window on the right
 SPC w h - move to window on the left

-### Navigation
-w - move forward one word
-b - move backwards one word

 ### Select all
 ggVG

 gg - move to the top of the buffer
-V - select the line
+V - select current line
 G - move to end of buffer